Kathrin-92/Analyse_Avocado_Prices/README.md

 <img width="702" alt="Bildschirmfoto 2022-03-06 um 13 02 25" src="https://user-images.githubusercontent.com/71875232/156922218-78c37e8d-d3ce-4d60-bfc2-d2dc8ced3638.png">

 #### 4. Dash App Layout
-* plotly's Dash is now used to create an Interactive Dashboard of Netflix data.
+* plotly's Dash is now used to create an interactive dashboard
 * The individual graphics and texts are arranged in rows and containers.
 * This part also includes a dropdown menu that the user can interact with.